evanllewellyn/UMDeats/README.md

 # UMDeats

-UMDeats displays the current days lunch and dinner menu being served at The University of Maryland's diners.
-It also features a cross user comment section that refreshed daily with each updated menu.
+UMDeats displays the current day's lunch and dinner menu that being served at The University of Maryland's diners.
+It also features a cross user comment section that is refreshed daily with each updated menu.
 The comment system is anonymous between users, only displaying the time that the comment was made.
 The comment section allows users to share their opinions of the daily menu between each other.
 UMDeats is written in Java and utilizes Amazon Web Services.
 It's GUI is designed with JavaFX and CSS.